mohin-io/Decentralized-Autonomous-Hedge-Fund-AI-DAO/streamlit_app/DEPLOYMENT.md

 ---

-**Ready to deploy?** Follow the 3 steps above and your AI DAO Hedge Fund app will be live in minutes!
+**Ready to deploy?** Follow the 3 steps above and your Decentralized Autonomous Hedge Fund AI DAO app will be live in minutes!